The Liliaceae Family

 Lily Family - Monocots

-The Liliaceae is now, after taxonomic changes, a medium size family.
-They are ecologically diverse and widely distributed in the temperate regions of North America although most species are native from Asia to China.
+The Liliaceae is now, after taxonomic changes a medium size family.
+They are ecologically diverse and widely distributed in the temperate regions of North America although most species are native to Asia through China.

-In North America there are 108 genera with 955 accepted taxa overall.
-The Plant List includes 746 accepted species names in Liliaceae.
+According to the United States Geological Survey, Plants, in North America there are 108 genera with 870 accepted taxa overall.
+The Plant List includes 18 plant genera and 746 accepted species names in Liliaceae.
+The Encyclopedia Britannica lists 16 genera and 635 species of herbs and shrubs.

 Characteristics of the Lily Family are large showy flowers divided into 3 and 6 parts, flowers are radially symmetric (actinomorphic) petals and sepals similar in appearance and collectively called tepals which are often arranged in whorls, 6 stamen and a superior ovary and a 3 chambered capsule.
 Other common characteristics include alternate or whorled leaves, some leaves clustered at the base, leaves linear, simple, entire, generally parallel venation and living part of their life cycle underground as bulbs or rhizomes.